enterlab/cordevicljs/README.md

 This should show a mobile flat UI native like interface with a slider menu and a JavaScript alert telling you that Native Device bridge is working.

-(If you are running linux you have to patch `platforms/browser/cordova/run` as documented here http://stackoverflow.com/questions/29730482)
+(For some older versions of Cordova on Linux, you had to patch `platforms/browser/cordova/run` as documented here http://stackoverflow.com/questions/29730482)

 ## Test on device emulators